FlowFuse/website/src/blog/2024/05/how-to-use-mqtt-in-node-red.md

 ---
 title: How to Use MQTT in Node-RED.
 subtitle: Step-by-step guide on integrating MQTT with Node-RED.
-description: Learn how to effectively integrate MQTT and Node-RED in this comprehensive guide, covering setup, configuration, and practical applications for IoT projects.
+description: Learn how to effectively integrate MQTT with Node-RED in this comprehensive guide, covering setup, configuration, and practical applications for IoT projects.
 date: 2024-05-29
 authors: ["sumit-shinde"]
 image: /blog/2024/05/images/how-to-use-mqtt-in-node-red.png